zeromq/zyre/bindings/jni/README.md

 This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.

+## Information for maintainers

+### Building the gradle wrapper

+The gradle wrapper is a tool that allows to use gradle on multiple platforms without installing it beforehand.
+Make sure you have installed a version of gradle that is at least the version the wrapper should have (local version >=  wrapper version).
+Then just run

+    gradle wrapper

+Now commit all generated files to the project.
+Yes the jar file as well!
+Users will now be able to call the gradle wrapper (gradlew) which will install gradle for them.

+### Travis build

+Travis can build and check this jni layer there add the following line to your travis environment matrix

+    - BUILD_TYPE=bindings BINDING=jni

+### Travis deploy to bintray

+When tagging a release travis can automatically deploy this jni layer to bintray.
+Therefore you'll need to supply travis with three environment variables:

+* BINTRAY_USER - your personal user name
+* BINTRAY_KEY - your personal api key
+* BINTRAY_USER_ORG - the organisation you like to publish to

+You may extent .travis.yml as follows

+    - BUILD_TYPE=bindings BINDING=jni BINTRAY_USER=<user> BINTRAY_KEY=<key> BINTRAY_USER_ORG=<org>

+But I recommend to encrypt your bintray api key.
+This can be done with the travis commandline client

+    travis encrypt BINTRAY_KEY=123...

+Please be aware that secure environmental variables can only be added as global.

+    global:
+       - secure: "ZMvDhR..."
+    matrix:
+       - BUILD_TYPE=bindings BINDING=jni BINTRAY_USER=<user> BINTRAY_USER_ORG=<org>